OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '1.
 You can choose not to receive some types of advertising online or on your wireless device.

     ' + '
-    ' + '*   Opt-out of all Relevant Advertising delivered by AT&T AdWorks on your mobile device here.
-You\\'ll need to opt-out on each mobile device you want to exclude.
+    ' + '*   Opt-out of all Relevant Advertising delivered by AT&T on your mobile device here.
+You'll need to opt-out on each mobile device you want to exclude.

-    ' + '*   Opt-out of Relevant Advertising delivered by AT&T AdWorks and online behavioral advertising provided by AT&T and other advertisers by clicking the "Ad Choices" link at the bottom of our web pages.
-You\\'ll need to opt-out on each computer browser you want to exclude.
+    ' + '*   Opt-out of Relevant Advertising delivered by AT&T and online behavioral advertising provided by AT&T and other advertisers by clicking the "Ad Choices" link at the bottom of our web pages.
+You'll need to opt-out on each computer browser you want to exclude.

     ' + '*   Opt-out of interest-based advertising on att.net powered by Yahoo! here.